PrEP / HIV Pre-Exposure Prophylaxis**

 Taylor Square Private Clinic is pleased to be a partner in this world leading study.

-Enrolment into EPIC NSW is expected to commence around Mardi Gras, in March 2016.
+Enrolment into EPIC NSW commenced in March 2016.

 WHO SHOULD TAKE PrEP?